 The need for a new Local Plan

-If we don't adopt an up to date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF, without local people having a say on setting local policies.
-See our Local Plan frequently asked questions for further information.
+If we don't adopt an up-to-date Local Plan, development will still happen, but decisions will be taken in regard to the NPPF, without local people having a say on setting local policies.

-Once 'adopted', the new Local Plan will determine how the city develops over the next 15 years and beyond.
+Once adopted, the new Local Plan will determine how the city develops over the next 15 years and beyond.

 Find out about:

-- previous consultations on the new Local Plan - including responses made to date
+- previous consultations on the new Local Plan - including responses made to date:

-- Development Plan Monitoring - including our latest housing monitoring updates.
+- Development Plan Monitoring - including our latest housing monitoring updates

-Community Infrastructure Levy (CIL)
+Community Infrastructure Levy

-The CIL is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.
+The Community Infrastructure Levy (CIL) is a tool for local authorities in England and Wales to help deliver infrastructure to support the development of the area.